miouge/manga-java-tools/README.md

 ## modules presentation

-UnpackCbz : will be used to unpack a lot of .CBZ (or .CBR) archives to separate subfolders

-UnpackPDF : will be used to unpack a lot of .PDF archives to separate subfolders
+Unpack : will be used to unpack images of original Manga (.CBZ or .CBR or .PDF) files
+- customize the Config object {rootFolder} & {archiveFolder} & {originalImgFolder}
+- place .CBZ or .CBR or .PDF files into the archive folder
+- run Unpack.main()
+- a subfolder T<volume Num>/ will be created for each manga file into the destination (original image folder}

 AutoCropper : will be used to crop the images (ie remove any useless part of the original image like white margin, margin with scan artefact, page number, useless white or black areas ...).
 			  using this module require iterative try to set the customization parameter especially if used with non-official source images.